nagilson/function-mgr/src/readme.txt

 # Additional Instructions and Information

-#If you've recreated thr project with cmake;
+#If you've recreated the project with cmake;
-* If the program cannot compile due to the compiler not finding the Boost library, select the project and go to project -> properties and then... go to C/C++ --> General -> Additional include directories and select the boost_1_63_0 folder.
+* If the program cannot compile due to the compiler not finding the Boost library, select the project and go to project -> properties and then... go to C/C++ --> General -> Additional include directories and select a boost folder.

-# Misc.
-Information
-* The program can hold a maximum of 250 functions due to listbox restrictions.
-After 30,000 lines of code syntax highlighting is cancelled.

-* Syntax-highlighting conventions are slightly different than that of other programs.
-The encases of strings and comments are highlighted in color, however the string would not be.
-Consider this string "t", " and " would be colored, however not t.
-To make up for this factor, datatypes such as int have their own color, instead of the std keyword colour.

 * Two functions found on stackoverflow have helped the development of this project by inspiration (not necessarily verbatim copy) and have been referenced at the proper function header.

 * If you edit the database.txt file yourself, be weary of the conventions of how data is stored using *`s in combo with other names.

-* Instructions are only provided once on a new copy if the program does not have the ability to edit the System Regristry to check a system GUID and registry #.

-* This program is for WINDOWS only.